FortiGate

 NMAP07.png

 1. With this change, the scan of ports on the Public IP address is now blocked at the TCP/UDP protocol level.
 Upon another test with NMAP, the ports will not be shown as open.
 They will be closed, even if the port is in use and also open for services.
-In order to see the records of scan attempts and also the sessions being clear, go to Log & Report -> Security Events:
+To see the records of scan attempts and also the sessions being clear, go to Log & Report -> Security Events:

 NMAP08.png